kriszyp/cpm/README.md

     cpm install package-to-install

-The packages will be downloaded and unzipped into a "packages" sub-directory.
-CPM will also create a "packages.js" script that can be used to configure your module loader.
+The packages will be downloaded and unzipped into the current working directory.
+CPM will also create any top level package modules to point to package "main" modules.
-For example, with RequireJS you can load a module from a package like this:

-    <script src="js/packages/requirejs/require.js"></script>
+You should be able to load the modules with any AMD compliant module loader, including RequireJS, Dojo, or Curl.
+For example:

+    <script src="dojo/dojo .js" data-dojo-config="async: true"></script>
     <script>
-      // indicate the base URL:
-      require({baseUrl:"js"});
-      // load the packages.js configuration
-      require(["packages"],function(){
-      	// once loaded and executed, we can now use standard package/module naming: require(["some-package/some-module"]);
-  	  });
+        require(["some-package/some-module"]);
     </script>

 You can also indicate the desired version to install with a second parameter: